 Whether you request a protective injunction or you receive an injunction against you in Florida, a judge will decide on what type of injunction is necessary after reviewing the facts.
 However, based on the order presented from the judge, you may have legal grounds to challenge the court’s ruling through an appeals process, even if the injunction has expired.

 Going through the appeals process may be vital if you’re a victim of domestic violence and rely on an injunction for safety; but, if you’re a defendant in a domestic violence case, an injunction on your record, whether it’s false, expired, or no longer relevant, can have substantial impacts on significant milestones in your life.
 Appealing an injunction can be complex and lengthy.
-You’re advised to discuss an appeal and your chance of success with an experienced injunction lawyer.
+You’re advised to discuss an appeal and your chance of success with an experienced injunction lawyer in Orlando.

 Whether you seek an injunction for protection or need to challenge one, there may be different reasons why appealing an expired injunction would benefit you.
 The following information will be broken down into two sections pertaining to why you might appeal an expired injunction based on what side of the injunction you’re on.